Financial services | Case study

 "The way mastering is done, our data analysts and data scientists were blown away by it.
 Most of their time was spent writing rules and here they were building experiences for our customers while bringing Tamr along that journey to build that heart of our data foundation,” said Singh.

 Western Union also uses Tamr to enrich records with external data to standardize mailing address formats, validate phone numbers, and check that email addresses have valid domains.
-Combining data enrichment with data mastering means that not only are data sources automatically cleaned, they are also enhanced with valuable commercial information while avoiding the extremely time-consuming and manual work that goes into incorporating external data.
+Combining data enrichment with customer mastering means that not only are data sources automatically cleaned, they are also enhanced with valuable commercial information while avoiding the extremely time-consuming and manual work that goes into incorporating external data.

 Each customer record is also assigned a Tamr ID, a persistent identifier that serves as a reference to an entity across multiple data sources assigned by Tamr.
 The customer records created by Tamr are loaded into the Snowflake Data Cloud, providing Western Union with a single source of truth to power both analytical and operational applications.

-“Tamr is becoming the heartbeat of our organization because that Tamr ID gets propagated to downstream systems as well as front end systems,” Singh said.
+“Tamr is becoming the heartbeat of our organization because that Tamr ID gets propagated to downstream systems as well as front-end systems,” Singh said.
 “Having customer records that we know are right helps us get more value from Snowflake.”

-Delivering better customer experiences for bottom line growth
+Delivering better customer experiences for bottom-line growth

 “We’re popping in that Tamr ID and showing the agents the customer’s full relationship with us and total lifetime value.
 The account they’re calling about could have low profitability, but they could have other accounts that are highly profitable.
 We need to see all of the person’s accounts and treat them accordingly,” Singh said.